scuzzydude/asimov/asimov.md

 ### Linux

-I really hate to give credit to a smarty-pants Finn, but credit must be given where it's due.
+I really hate to give credit to a smarty-pants Finn, but credit must be given where due.
 It's not because I think Linux Torvalds design is great -- I find parts of Linux to be suboptimal.[^6]

 It's the governance of Linux that is the brilliance The Foundation will leverage.

 Linux is a public good.
 It's owned by no one.
 The source code is open-source, meaning anyone can take the source code, and using tools that are also open source, build their own version of Linux, making whatever changes they want.
 There are various licenses associated with open-source, and it's not legally the same as public-domain, but it's similar enough to use as an equivalence.
-Linux is essentially free.

 The value of public good of Linux is immense.
 I've seen economic estimates that value this in the hundreds of billions of dollars.
 I don't think these really give it justice, as they don't value projects that wouldn't have been practical without Linux.
 Linux's freeness has even changed the way paid-software is sold.
 Now it's possible to prototype and develop software on most any platform for free and pay only when you launch production level product.

 It may be the most valuable public good ever created.
 I'd compare its value as a public good to the Panama or Suez Canals, which are state-owned but their global benefit far outvalues the national revenue generated.
 Linux is completely free, and not owned by Finland or any other state.

 Linux is governed as a Benevolent Dictatorship.
 That's right.
 Linus is the total boss.
 Despite this, individuals, corporation and even governments put up with him.
-Because he's the creator, it gives this dictatorship some actual value legitimacy.
-It's non-exclusive., at any point, somebody wants to do things differently, they can.
+Because he's the creator, it gives this dictatorship actual value legitimacy.
+It's non-exclusive, at any point, somebody wants to do things differently, they can.
 This has happened and does happen all the time.
 Android is Google's version of Linux, which Googles governs, but anyone can make their own version of Android as well.

 Linux has thrived for over thirty years, governed by a smarty-pants Finn who thinks he knows more about operating software than you or me.
 National government don't interfere, because it has no domain, the software is open and free.
 If they tried to assert some dominion it would cause an uproar.
 The fact that this dictator has been allowed to dictate for so long is legal precedence.

-And it's genius.
+It's genius precedence.

 ### Bitcoin

+Bitcoin is a brilliant innovation coined by the anonymous coder known as Satoshi Nakamura.
+It broke new ground, an open protocol that could handle financial transactions without any central atuthoristy.
+The real innovation was the block-chain, and immuatable shared transactional database.

+While I find the raw technology brilliant, I find the application of this technology to be lacking.
+While it works as a unit of exchange of property, it fails as a store of value.
+Bitcoin enthusiasts will point to bitcoins appreaciation of value through the calamity of the last few years, but that value is artificial scarcity driven by Bitcoin's Proof of Work algorithm, which burns tremendous amount of power to mine new coins.
+This artificial scarcity ties its value to the true scarcity and inequitable distribution of actual property.

+The Foundation uses Nakamura's blockchain innovation to capture the value of mankind's imagination through a measurement of proportional responsibility for ideas.
+Genuis ideas may be scarce, but they potential for ideas of genius is fairly distributed across mankind, irrestpective to geography or social status.

+The Foundation does not wish impede or replace Bitcoin or any other crypto or fiat currency, but rather become a global base currency of value.

+### Social Media

+Social Media rightly deserves much of the blame for what's wrong in the world today, but it has changed one aspects of economics that firmly opened the door for a new value system.

+It used to be that an artist's impact used to be measured by the amount of revenue they could generate.
+This could be from direct sales, for example, tickets to a concert or a movie.
+Or this could be indirect, as measusred by advertisting dollars, radio listeners or television viewers.

+Now we measure things by individual attention -- clicks, likes, followered.
+How many views a photograph or video has on social media.
+How many retweets or comments.
+Tech giants like Google, Tencent and Facebook leverage this attention into targeted adverstisiing, and that revenus drives valuation of the artists.

+The reality is that value is generated by this attention regardless of if any advertisting is sold or not.
+When ten thousand people listen to a song by a new artists, value is generated.
+The song has value, and that value can be measured exclusive of revenue generated.

+You don't have to sell something to create value.
+The exchange of property is not neccary for a functional value system.
+Ideas have value that can be exchange for the value of other ideas -- without scarcity and without exclusitity.

 ### Awbrey Hack

+Linux has proven that when property is not involved, a system of a self-governeance of a valuable public good can be managed without interferce from national governments.
+Bitcoin has given us a way to create an immutable historical record and the exchan ge of proportional responsibility.
+Social Media has proven that content can be valuable without the need to exchange property.

+It the old days, the king's coins were minted from gold plunder taken from the king's treasury.
+You could use the king's gold to trade for property.
+The gold itself wasn't valuable, it was only valuable because the king said it was valable.
+You couldn't eat the gold, and while you could wear it, if you weren't nobility, that was pretty much like wearing a sign that said "Rob me."
+Gold was only good for exchanging for property that you could use.
+The gold was valuable because the king said gold was valuable.
+Gold became a consensoual illusion -- we all believed it was valuable so it was valuable because we believed it was valuable.

+We got rid of the kings, but we kept the king's gold.
+In modern times, we hacked the gold out of the system, so that now currencys are simply valuable because we believe they are valuable.
+Most of the world believes the dollar is valuable, so the dollar is valuable.

+The Foundation's tresaurcy are the ideas of mankind.
+The only treasure that mankind has that is actually valuable.
+It's the only valuable treasure we have.
+That was Asimov's message in *Foundation*.

+This treasure is more valuable that the Earth.
+Mankind might survice without the Earth.
+Mankind can not survie with out our treasurey of ideas.

+That's the Awbrey hack.
+Make money out of the only thing that is truly valuable.

+The Foundation is a system of competitive self governance, where the best ideas, managed by the best teams of people, compete for the relative valuation of the ideas they support.
+The Foundation mission is to commit to the ideas of genius, and decommit to the ideas of vanity.
+Only history will be able to judge which is which, but over time, the Foundation should build a wealth of data that should be able to guide us in the future.
+The self-governing units are called Scoot, and they issue their own tokens of responsibility called scoot through a protocol of self-govenance.
+These scoot can trade for each other and for asimov, but are in a closed domain called the responsibility domain.
+Asimov may trade openly like bitcoin.
+Through this system, we have a valuation of genius and vanity.
+The sum total of the block-trains becomes a tree of human knowledge, distributed and replicated throughout the planet by the nodes that process transactions.
+The greater value may be the future knowledge of how humainties values change and over time, and what values we should instill in our children so that may live in a sustainable, equitable civilization in the future.

 ## Scoot - Dynamically Scalable Responsibility

-I'm introducing a new concept called Scoot.
-If I wanted to give it a technical name I would call it a Protocol for managing dynamically scalable responsibly.^6^    It's a commitment.
-It is not property.
-This is a new concept, thus it deserves a new name.
-I call it Scoot, and this should encourage other cultures to apply their own unique interpretation when naming it.
-When I have a difficult problem to solve, and the solution is a clever engineering hack, that's Scoot.
-I can't wait to read what the Chinese translation will be.
-If you're a basketball fan in need of a laugh, just read a few transliterations of NBA player names in Chinese.
-Want to guess who is *"The Flying Pig?"*

 Why Scoot?
 Because Scoot is money, y'all.